ftlabs/overview/README.md

 CAPI_KEY= # you can request this via the FT developer portal LANTERN_API_KEY= # you can request this via slack.
 TOKEN= # for authorised access without S3O or IP range.
 This can be set to a noddy value for development.
-PORT= # auto set in Heroku, but needs specifying for development.
-LIST_IDS= # JSON object of list ids for the content list db (found in LastPass) IMAGE_SERVICE_URL= # Image service URL REPLACE_IMG_URL= # Replace image URL
+PORT= # Set port to 3001 to allow correct OKTA authentication LIST_IDS= # JSON object of list ids for the content list db (found in LastPass) IMAGE_SERVICE_URL= # Image service URL REPLACE_IMG_URL= # Replace image URL